 Ashley has been pole dancing for over seven years and is drawn in by the grace and power of the form.
 A lifelong mover and performer, her style is influenced by aerial, ballet, jazz, tap, African, and modern dance.
 She’s also a black belt in Shorin-Ryu karate.
 Ashley draws from her theater background, and has performed with Triangle Productions, toured local schools with Arts and Communication Magnet Academy’s Theater Ensemble, and interned with Northwest Children’s Theater.
 She earned her B.A. at the University of Idaho, where she majored in English: Creative Writing, and moved back to Portland in spring of 2011 to pursue her passion for dance more seriously.
 After six months of lessons, she began teaching at Ecdysiast and feels blessed to work in such an inspiring environment.
 She also teaches and performs with A-WOL Dance Collective.
 When she’s not flying through the air, Ashley enjoys knitting intricate socks, lounging with her cats, and exploring the outdoors.

 A native of Hawaii, Devon practically came out of the womb swaying her hips to the rhythms of the islands.
 She took ballet as a young girl, but found the dance too restrictive to her free spirit so she learned the hula instead.
-Over time she switched her focus to music, which was — and still is — one of the most powerful driving forces in her life.
-As part of the music composition degree she earned from Lewis & Clark College, she spent 4 months in Ghana learning West African drumming and dance, and 3 months in Cuba studying salsa, piano, and booty popping.
-Devon’s passion for music and dance can only be rivaled by her love for travel.
-She has been to over 30 countries on all seven continents.
-Devon has also been a licensed massage therapist for eight years and a student of Traditional Chinese Medicine and acupuncture for two.
-Devon “accidentally” discovered pole dancing while on vacation in Mexico in 2010 and the rest, as they say, is history.
+Although she continued to dance in some capacity (mostly in her room in front of a mirror), over time she switched her focus to music, which was — and still is — one of the most powerful driving forces in her life.
+As part of the music composition degree she earned from Lewis & Clark College, she spent 4 months in Ghana learning West African drumming and traditional dance, and 3 months in Cuba studying salsa, piano, and booty popping.
+Devon’s passion for music and dance can only be rivaled by her love for travel–she has journeyed to over 30 countries on all seven continents, oftentimes collecting instruments and/or dance moves along the way.
+In an effort to both fund her travels and cultivate a deeper sense of self-awareness, Devon became a licensed massage therapist in 2004 and has continued to expand her knowledge of the body through studies of Traditional Chinese Medicine, acupuncture, yoga and structural integration.
+Devon “accidentally” discovered pole dancing while on vacation in Mexico during the winter of 2010 and found it to be the most empowering, challenging, and ultimately liberating thing she had ever done.
 The pole has been a catalyst for so many powerful and positive transformations in Devon’s life and she feels honored to share the journey with so many other amazing women in the warm, supportive environment at Ecdysiast.